 New York Unemployment Benefit Questions

-- A medical statement signed by your physician, stating that you are able to work
+- A medical certificate issued by your consulting physician stating that you are mentally and physically capable of doing full time work

 You must tell the Telephone Claim Center about any workers’ compensation benefits you collect while you collect unemployment benefits.
 If you do not, you may have to repay any unemployment benefits that were overpaid.